amcgaha/camp-community-covid-levels/README.md

 The solution to this dilemma is data.

-This project provides a simple but useful shapshot into the current conditions in our campers' communities.
+This project provides a simple but useful snapshot into the current conditions in our campers' communities.
 It connects the geography of COVID-19 data, including cases by county and positivity rates by state, with a database of enrolled campers that includes their home address.

 We present the data in an interactive dashboard for decision-makers.
 The dashboard visualizes current COVID-19 data in our campers' states and counties, along with estimates of the risks presented to our community based on how many campers come from each place.